1993 New York Mets season: Regular season

 Once again, trouble courted the Mets in 1993.
 After Bob Klapisch and John Harper's chronicle of the 1992 season, The Worst Team Money Could Buy, came out early in the season, Bobby Bonilla confronted Klapisch after a game and tried to provoke him into a physical confrontation.
 In June, Bret Saberhagen filled a Super Soaker water gun with bleach and shot it at reporters in the clubhouse.
 Vince Coleman once again found himself in trouble when he struck Dwight Gooden with a golf club while swinging it wildly in the clubhouse and injured him.
 Later in the season, while in the car of Los Angeles Dodgers outfielder Eric Davis, Coleman tossed a lit firecracker toward a crowd of autograph seekers at Dodger Stadium, injuring three people when it exploded.
 This proved to be the last straw for the Mets and Coleman; he was placed on administrative leave following the incident and the team later announced that Coleman would not be with the team going forward.

-After thirty-eight games, the Mets had decided enough was enough and relieved Jeff Torborg of his duties as manager.
+After thirty-eight games, the Mets had decided enough was enough and relieved Torborg of his duties as manager.
 He became the third straight Mets skipper to be fired before the end of the season, following Davey Johnson and Bud Harrelson.
-The team then called upon Dallas Green, who had been out of baseball since he was fired by the New York Yankees as their manager during the 1989 season.
-With the team standing at 13-25, Green recorded only forty-six victories in his abbreviated first campaign and brought the Mets home with the worst record in baseball.
+Dallas Green, who had not managed a team since he was fired by the New York Yankees as their manager during the 1989 season but had been serving as a scout for the Mets, was promoted to replace him.
+With the team standing at 13–25, Green recorded only forty-six victories in his abbreviated first campaign and brought the Mets home with the worst record in baseball.
 The team's poor record also cost second year general manager Al Harazin his job, with the team hiring San Diego Padres general manager Joe McIlvaine to replace him.

 Despite the poor record, some positives came from the Mets' lineup.
 Bonilla returned to the All-Star Game and hit a career high 34 home runs.
 Second baseman Jeff Kent, in his first full year as a starter, added 21 home runs with 80 RBI.
 Eddie Murray tallied 27 home runs, led the team with a .285 average, and recorded 100 RBI, the first time he had done that since he was with the Baltimore Orioles in 1985.
 1993 also saw the debut of Bobby Jones, a rookie who would become a frontline starter for the Mets in the coming years.

 Anthony Young

 One of the stranger stories of the 1993 season was the losing streak recorded by pitcher Anthony Young.
 After winning his first two decisions of the 1992 season, Young would lose his final fourteen of the year.
-He picked up right where he left off in 1993, dropping thirteen straight games were he factored into the decision and breaking a record that was held by Boston Braves pitcher Cliff Curtis, who lost 23 straight decisions over the course of the 1910 and 1911 seasons.
+He picked up right where he left off in 1993, dropping thirteen straight games where he factored into the decision and breaking a record that was held by Boston Braves pitcher Cliff Curtis, who lost 23 straight decisions over the course of the 1910 and 1911 seasons.